paraspell/xcm-tools/packages/sdk/README.md

 // Retrieve the symbol of the relay chain for a particular node.
 Either "DOT" or "KSM" getRelayChainSymbol(NODE)

-// Retrieve string array of native assets symbols for particular node getNativeAssets(NODE)
+// Retrieve string array of native assets symbols fora  particular node getNativeAssets(NODE)

 // Retrieve object array of foreign assets for a particular node.
-Each object has a symbol and assetId property getOtherAssets(NODE)
+Each object has a symbol and an  assetId property getOtherAssets(NODE)

-// Retrieve string array of all assets symbols. (native and foreign assets are merged into a single array) getAllAssetsSymbols(NODE)
+// Retrieve string array of all asset symbols. (native and foreign assets are merged into a single array) getAllAssetsSymbols(NODE)

 // Check if a node supports a particular asset.
 (Both native and foreign assets are searched).
 Returns boolean